PunishDave/Punished_Sounds/README.md

 10. Select 'Browse Directory' and ensure to navigate to where you installed PIP
 11. Input the name as pip if it's not already filled in

+- Installing required packages
+Additional useful packages that the script relies on

+1. Open up the command prompt

+~ Note: For the next steps, some packages might already be on your system, if you see an error suggesting this is the case just move onto the next package

+3. Run pip install twitchAPI
+4. Run pip install pprint
+5. Run pip install UUID
+6. Run pip install playsound
+7. Run pip install os
+8. Run pip install random
+9. Run pip install fnmatch

 - Installing Punished Sounds
 Basically downloading the script